Lebanese officials tried to secure explosive chemicals days before Beirut blast

 It was apparently the first time since the ship transporting the cargo of ammonium nitrate had docked in Beirut in 2013 that any concrete steps had been taken to secure the dangerous material.
 But the possibility of theft — not safeguarding against an explosion — seemed to be authorities' foremost concern, according to the documents and interviews.

-Instead of protecting the explosives, sealing off the warehouse may have increased the risk of disaster, leaving the ammonium nitrate trapped in a warehouse secured so tightly that when firefighters were summoned at around 5:50 p.m. on the afternoon of Aug.
+Instead of protecting the explosives, sealing off the warehouse may have increased the risk of disaster, leaving the ammonium nitrate trapped in a warehouse secured so tightly that when firefighters were summoned around 5:50 p.m. on the afternoon of Aug.
 4, they could not gain entry to fight the blaze.

 Port employees who might have had keys had gone home for the day, said Col. Nabil Khankarli, Beirut's fire chief.
 A video shows three firefighters desperately trying to ram open one of the locked doors, as dense black smoke billowed from the warehouse's narrow windows.